Katapult Firmware

 Loading...

-RPI-RP2disk will automatically disappear, indicating that the firmware flashing is complete!
+RPI-RP2disk will automatically disappear, indicating the firmware flashing is complete!

 -